TeamFrozenCodeFTC/IntoTheDeep-Black-Ice/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/blackIce/README.md

 # Usage

+# Credits
+All code developed by Jacob Ophoven with help of Coach Andy and members of the FTC community.

 # How Black Ice works
 Black Ice is a efficient and effective dynamic path follower developed by Team #18535, Frozen Code, in the 2025 season and offseason.